-Immediate response: CPS Social Worker must respond as soon as the report of abuse or neglect is received unless there is a protective caregiver.
+- Zero-24 hour response: CPS Social Worker must respond as soon as the report of abuse or neglect is received unless there is a protective caregiver.
 If there is a protective caregiver clearly documented in the report, contact must be made within the same day while the child is still under the care of that protective caregiver.
+If D-LAG indicators are present the response time is always considered for a zero-24 hour response. - Zero-72-hour response: face-to-face contact must be made with the child(ren) within 72 hours.
+The Supervisor may require response be made sooner based upon the specifics of the intake assessment.

-- 0-72-hour response: face-to-face contact must be made with the child(ren) within seventy-two (72) hours.
-The Supervisor may require response be made sooner based upon the specifics of the intake assessment. - 0-14-day response: face-to-face contact must be made with the child(ren) within fourteen (14) days.
+• Zero-14-day response: face-to-face contact must be made with the child(ren) within 14 days.
 The Supervisor may require response be made sooner based upon the specifics of the intake assessment.

 The supervisor is responsible for ensuring that the referral is responded to in the manner required to ensure child safety based upon the allegations and family conditions.
 The Supervisor may require CPS Social Workers to respond quicker than the maximum timeframe allowed.
 For example, a referral may allege that a vulnerable child is in impending danger.
-The supervisor may assign a seventy-two (72) hour maximum response time but advise their staff to respond the next day if the situation so indicates.
+The supervisor may assign a 72-hour maximum response time but advise their staff to respond the next day if the situation so indicates.

 The information collected in the referral must be analyzed to determine if a child may be in Present Danger as it relates to the Intake Assessment.
-An Immediate Response is required if Present Danger is indicated unless the child is with a responsible adult/protective caregiver.
+A zero-24 hour response is required if Present Danger is indicated unless the child is with a responsible adult/protective caregiver.
 If the child is with a responsible adult/protective caregiver that is clearly documented in the record, the CPS Social Worker may respond within the day as long as child safety will in no way be jeopardized.
 Present dangers are immediate, significant and clearly observable family conditions (or threat to child safety) occurring in the present tense, endangering or threatening to endanger a child and therefore requiring a prompt CPS response.
 Present Dangers related to the intake assessment can be divided into four categories, Maltreatment, Child, Parent and Family.
 Present Dangers are further described below: